Writing Selection Criteria That You Don't Meet

 Selection Criteria Example

-(This is a fictional application for someone applying for a position at the Australian Taxation Office).
+Below is a fictional selection criteria example where the applicant doesn't meet the selection criteria.
+They are applying for a position at the Australian Taxation Office

 I am not currently employed by the Australian Public Service (APS) but